8vw/s0nar/README.md

 Current      Version: 1.0 beta (Initial Version)

-Depedences:  To properly run S0nar you need: Curl, xdg-open, python, wafw00f, Nmap and Fierce installed.
+Depedences:  To properly run s0nar you need: curl, xdg-open, python, wafw00f, Nmap and Fierce installed. ( i will always put news tools here)...

 I will not respond by YOUR ACTS and Every tool used here have they LEGAL warnings and "copyright" stuff, so... read the manuals and OBEY.